 The Opportunity

 Summary & Background: Business West are seeking an experienced supplier of bespoke software services to develop an application to enable exporters to showcase their products across borders using AR.
 This will be part of a feasibility study under Government’s ‘levelling up’ agenda, focussing on 3 companies (one from each of the following Local Enterprise Partnerships: Cornwall, Heart of the South West and Dorset.
-The marine sector has been jointly identified by The Great South West LEPS as a priority sector under UK Government’s current Levelling-Up Pilot programme This is an opportunity to be part of a pilot project to develop and test the capabilities of immersive technology and their use in international trade.
+The marine sector has been jointly identified by The Great South West LEPS as a priority sector under UK Government’s current Levelling-Up Pilot programme.
+This is an opportunity to be part of a pilot project to develop and test the capabilities of immersive technology and their use in international trade.
 Experience: The successful tenderer will be experienced in the development of creative and immersive technology, and will work alongside the Business West project team to bring the concept to life.
 The successful tenderer will demonstrate a successful track record of using AR to showcase products with hi-tech capabilities and communicating their value to buyers through immersive technology.
 Key requirements for facilitating exports: A key feature of the solution will be the ability for buyers and sellers to interact in different locations simultaneously, and showcase products real-time using Augmented Reality.
 The successful tenderer will therefore be required to develop (or make use of an existing) a server-side framework which will facilitate this.
 This framework will host the application which enables buyers and sellers to schedule meetings, view product features in AR, highlight special features relating to each product, and communicate via teleconferencing/remote communication with sellers in the UK.
 Ways of working: The successful tenderer will work closely and collaboratively as part of the Business West project team.
 This will involve taking a flexible, agile approach to project delivery.
 This will also involve working closely with the three companies from each of the Great South West LEP areas whose products will be showcased through AR.
 This will involve mixed methods of collaboration and project delivery such as Zoom/Microsoft Teams, and the willingness to travel where the project requires face-to-face contact.
 Timeframes: The successful tenderer will complete the software aspect of the project by 31.03.2021 as required by the funding cohort from which this project is derived (UK Government’s Regional Levelling Up programme via the Department for International Trade).
 The successful tenderer will be required to support Business West beyond this date in using the software to connect UK sellers and overseas buyers.
 The value within this feasibility study will be derived from its practical use in supporting exporters in the marine sector sell their products overseas.
 The tenderer will be required to be bought into this vision and therefore supportive of the wider strategic goals: ability to support the use of the application beyond 31/03/2021 will demonstrate this requirement.
 Intellectual property: In addition to our standard terms on intellectual property, we recognise that additional details will be helpful to prospective tenderers in relation to IP:

 The successful tenderer will retain any IP which they hold related to hosting the server-side application (the element the software-build which enables buyers and sellers to communicate in different parts of the world).